clojure-emacs/cider/dev/design/prepl-support.md

 ## Open questions

+0. **`cl-defmethod` dispatch by backend type.** *(Surfaced by the prototype.)* Both the nREPL and prepl methods specialize the connection arg as `(conn buffer)`, so the cl dispatch table picks whichever was *defined last*, not whichever matches the runtime `cider-backend-type` of the buffer.
+Today the prepl methods happen to win because `cider-prepl.el` loads after `cider-connection.el`, but that's load-order luck, not a real dispatch.

+   Two reasonable fixes:

+   a.
+Wrap each generic with an outer dispatcher that consults
+      `cider-backend-type` and forwards to a backend-specific helper:

+      ```elisp
+      (cl-defgeneric cider-send-eval--impl (backend-type conn code handler ...))
+      (cl-defmethod cider-send-eval--impl ((_ (eql 'nrepl)) conn ...) ...)
+      (cl-defmethod cider-send-eval--impl ((_ (eql 'prepl)) conn ...) ...)
+      (defun cider-send-eval (conn code handler &rest args)
+        (apply #'cider-send-eval--impl (cider-backend-type conn) conn code handler args))
+      ```

+   b.
+Wrap each connection in a typed struct (`cider-nrepl-conn`,
+      `cider-prepl-conn`) that holds the buffer, and dispatch on the struct type.
+Cleanest CLOS-shape but every caller now has to construct the struct.

+   Lean toward (a) -- minimal change, the existing `buffer` argument stays a buffer, dispatch becomes correct.
+Worth doing before any in-tree call sites migrate to the new generics.

 1. **Sync request semantics on prepl.** nREPL's `nrepl-send-sync-request` blocks until the `done` status arrives.
 On prepl, "done" is implicit in `:ret`/`:exception`.
 The sync API will need to be adapted to that